 ENG 102 Composition (3-0) 3 hrs.
 Continues ENG 101.
 Reading and writing of various types of prose.
 Introduces methods used in writing investigative papers.
-Prerequisite: ENG 101 or consent of dean.
+Prerequisite: ENG 101 with grade of "C" or higher or consent of instructor or department chair.